benedekrozemberczki/FSCNMF/README.md

 FSCNMF
 ============================================
 <p align="justify">
 An implementation of "Fusing Structure and Content via Non-negative Matrix Factorization for Embedding Information Networks".
-GEMSEC is a graph embedding algorithm which learns an embedding and clustering jointly.
-The procedure places nodes in an abstract feature space where the vertex features minimize the negative log likelihood of preserving sampled vertex neighborhoods while the nodes are clustered into a fixed number of groups in this space.
-GEMSEC is a general extension of earlier work in the domain as it is an augmentation of the core optimization problem of sequence based graph embedding procedures and it is agnostic of the neighborhood sampling strategy (first/second-order random walks).
+FSCNMF is a graph embedding algorithm which learns an embedding of nodes and fuses the node representations with node attributes.
+The procedure places nodes in an abstract feature space where information about a fixed order procimity is preserved and attributes of neighbours within the proximity are also part of the representation.
+FSCNMF learns the joint feature-proximal representations using regularized non-negative matrix factorization.
+In our implementation we assumed that the proximity matrix used in the approximation is sparse, hence the solution runtime can be linear in the number of nodes for low proximity.
+For a large proximity order value (whic is larger than the graph diameter) the runtime is quadratic.
+We did not make any assumptions on the sparsity of the feature matrix.

 This repository provides an implementation for FSCNMF as described in the paper:
 > FSCNMF: Fusing Structure and Content via Non-negative Matrix Factorization for Embedding Information Networks.